Tahoe Knight Monsters

 The Tahoe Knight Monsters are an American minor league professional ice hockey team based in the Lake Tahoe area.
 The team made its debut in the ECHL in the 2024–25 season, playing their home games at Tahoe Blue Event Center in Stateline, Nevada.

 Currently, the Knight Monsters are affiliated with the Vegas Golden Knights of the National Hockey League and the Henderson Silver Knights of the American Hockey League.

 History

 On July 10, 2023, the ECHL awarded an expansion team to the Lake Tahoe area to start play in the 2024–25 season.
 The ownership group consists of Tim Tebow and David Hodges.
 The club will play in the newly constructed Tahoe Blue Event Center located in Stateline, Nevada, near South Lake Tahoe, California.
-The Knight Monsters broadcaster and manager of communications is Khalin Kapoor.
+The Knight Monsters broadcaster and manager of communications is Brenden Paul.